GoogleChrome/web.dev/src/site/content/en/blog/codelab-payment-form-best-practices/index.md

 ## Going further

-We won't show them here, but crucial form features are still missing:
+Consider the following crucial form features that are not covered in this codelab:

 * Link to your Terms of Service and privacy policy documents: make it clear to users how you safeguard their data.